SAP-samples/teched2025-DA160/exercises/ex2/README.md

     - BD Viewer: This role is required to view the Cockpit
     - BD Administrator: This role is required to install data packages and intelligent applications
     - Data Catalog User: This role is required to view the **Catalog & Marketplace** tab inside SAP BDC Cockpit which refers to the One Data Catalog concept of SAP Business Data Cloud
-    - Data Catalog Administrator: This role is required to install data products.
+    - Data Catalog Administrator: This role is required to share data products from the SAP BDC Catalog.

 In our case, we assign BD viewer to the new user.
-Then click Next
+Then click Next.

 3. Review the user information, then click Save to create the user.